 Cos Cob, Connecticut

-Ms. Coughlin graduated from Hartwick College with a degree in economics and earned her MBA from New York University. she worked for several years as an economist at a commercial bank in New York City and also worked in research and development in the trade show business.
-She currently devotes her time to several community organizations including her PTA, serving as Treasurer and President, the Girl Scouts and the Den for Grieving Kids, a support group for grieving children.
-She served on the Hartwick College Alumni Association Board from 2006 to 2010.
+Trustee Coughlin graduated from Hartwick College in 1986 with a degree in Economics and earned her MBA from New York University.
+She worked for several years as an economist at a commercial bank in New York City and also worked in research and development in the trade show business.
+She is an owner and co-founder of Taconic Distillery in the Hudson Valley of New York.
+She was previously chair of a summer sports program on Long Island, where she created a Teen Triathlon to raise funds for local charities.
+She has served as Treasurer, President and board member of the Greenwich PTA.
+She is currently a member of the board of The Greenwich Scholarship Association.
+Ms. Coughlin served on the Hartwick College Alumni Association Board from 2006 to 2010.

-Ms. DiBrita earned a BS in Music Education from Hartwick College and a MA in Secondary Education form Hofstra University.
-She began her career as a music teacher at Seaford Junior High School in Seaford, New York where she taught voice and directed the choir.
-Elaine taught at the New York State Music Camp at Hartwick College for three summers, taught private piano lessons for 15 years and has directed and produced several musical productions over the course of her career.
-In her retirement, Elaine is an extensive traveler, visiting four of the seven continents.
-She maintains her interest in theater, while balancing her time with swimming, gardening, and crafts.
+Trustee DiBrita earned a BS in Music Education from Hartwick College in 1961 and an MA in Secondary Education from Hofstra University.
+She began her career as a music teacher at Seaford Junior High School in Seaford, New York, where she taught voice and directed the choir.
+DiBrita taught at the New York State Music Camp at Hartwick College for three summers, taught private piano lessons for 15 years, and has directed and produced several musical productions over the course of her career.
+She returned to teach at Seaford High School where she continued to teach vocal and choral music and directed several musical productions.
+In her retirement, she is an extensive traveler, visiting four of the seven continents.
+She maintains her interest in theatre, while balancing her time with swimming, gardening, and crafts.

 New York, New York